Thokas99/Effects-of-Grafting-on-the-Epigenome-of-Tomato-Solanum-lycopersicum-/README.md

 To comprehend the extent of alterations in the tomato epigenome and their influence on fruit development, identifying and studying differentially methylated genes is essential.

 This README provides an in-depth exploration of the research's scope and objectives, offering insights into the intricate relationship between grafting and the epigenome of Solanum lycopersicum.
 Further details and findings can be explored in the associated documentation and research publications.

+For the full code and more info write to:

+- personalesirchi@gmail.com